 The spirit of the survey is about employee engagement and making the working lives of civil servants better.
 While these are unprecedented times, it is critical to obtain your feedback and to feed into the future strategic direction of the Civil Service and the next phase of Civil Service Renewal.

-This year additional questions have been added to the survey to give you the opportunity to provide feedback on how the unprecedented challenges which we are now facing have impacted on your working life.
+In 2020 additional questions were added to the survey to give you the opportunity to provide feedback on how the unprecedented challenges which we are now facing have impacted on your working life.

 The Civil Service Management Board (CSMB), which includes all Heads of Government Departments and major Offices, has tasked the Department of Public Expenditure and Reform (DPER) and the Central Statistics Office (CSO) with administering the survey and processing the results.

 The 2014 Civil Service Renewal Plan provided for the implementation of a Programme of Organisational Capability Reviews